During hysteroscopic resection, removing resection chips is often a slow and repetitive manual process.

 Clinical evaluations confirmed the potential: steps that previously took 15–18 minutes were reduced to just a few minutes with ICE.

-ICE is inserted through the existing internal sheath and is compatible with standard resectoscope outer sheaths, which remain in place throughout the surgery.
+ICE is connected to an inner sheath, which is compatible with Delmont resectoscope outer sheaths, which remain in place throughout the surgery.

-Once activated, ICE gently aspirates and collects resection fragments into a dedicated chamber, separating them from the water flow.
+Once activated, ICE gently aspirates and collects resection chips into a dedicated basket, separating them from the water flow.

 Key advantages: